 4. Book on line.
 Generally, the airlines will charge you a fee for booking over the phone.
 Try to compare prices during the week.
 For some reason, Tuesday evenings seems to be a time where the airlines lower their prices, albeit temporarily.
 Often a flight I have been watching goes on sale on Tuesday, but goes back up on Wednesday.
 I don’t know why, but now you know!

 5. I am not a huge fan of travel packages, but for the right price, I would go for it!
 Most packages often lump in your plane ticket, hotel, car and/or attractions for the same price that you would find for just airfare alone.
 You end up paying alot less for your airfare in the end.
-Try gotoday.com for package deals.
+Sites like Expedia and CheapoAir can be good for package deals.

 6. Check with consolidators.
 I used 1800flyeurope to go to Italy.
 They were able to get me the same direct flight that I wanted on Delta, at far less than the airline price.
 And I was still able to rack up the frequent flier miles on the flight, which doesn’t always happen on a sale ticket.
 Bonus!